WillChenS/Protoform/README.md

 with several goofy monsters (credits to my sprite providers).
 The player is a swordsman, who can swing his blade to attack, jump, and run.
 Portals mark scene shift points, and reaching the final portal is a win.
 The player takes damage by colliding with enemies, dying upon reaching zero health or falling off the bottom of the stage.

-*Game is ran at around 100 FPS and is not as efficient with collisions as it could be.
+*Game is ran at around 100 FPS and calculates collisions with O(n^2) efficiency.
-Scaling upwards may cause significant performance drops.
+Scaling upwards without adjustments may cause significant performance drops.

 IMAGE ASSETS: